Resources: Climate

 NESPON, NFFPFW and Nagarik Mancha

-Here is the long-awaited latest issue of a magazine aimed at returning the dialogue about climate change and its solutions to the "public space."
+Here is an issue of an Indian magazine aimed at returning the dialogue about climate change and its solutions to the "public space."
 Featured are pathbreaking articles uncovering the reality of UN-sanctioned "carbon saving" projects in the metals, hydroelectric, wind power, chemicals, waste management and electricity generating sectors, as well as analyses of the political economy of the scientific controversies over the monsoon and over Asia's so-called "brown cloud" of pollution.

 Larry Lohmann